 "It was easy to get through.
-I could see what I was doing and where I was going" (D16)
+I could see what I was doing and where I was going" (D16, reader of Digital KFD)

 "Pretty concise, organised... easy to follow... the way it's put together makes you feel quite comfortable."
-(D7)
+(D7, reader of Digital KFD)